Lost & Found Pets

 Known to be Abandoned

-If you witnessed someone abandon a cat, or know that a cat was left behind when someone moved, please call an Animal Services Deputy at 541-265-0777.
+If you witnessed someone abandon a cat or know that a cat was left behind when someone moved, please call an Animal Services Deputy at 541-265-0777.
 You will be asked to provide the name, address, physical description of the person, and/or vehicle description.
 If a Deputy determines there is enough evidence to charge someone with the crime of animal abandonment, they will intake the cat.
-If you do not have any of that information, please call the Animal Shelter to make an appointment to bring the cat to the Animal Shelter.

 These cats are normally considered "feral".
-We are only able to rehome these cats when we have someone with a barn or shop willing to care for these cats.
-We need to coordinate them being trapped when we have an appointment already set with a veterinarian, we do not have a veterinarian on staff.
 If you are willing to help care for them, it is best to support their continued care in the community.
-We are able to assist with pet food, and the Central Coast Humane Society will assist with them being spayed/neutered.
+The Central Coast Humane Society will assist with them being spayed/neutered.
 Alley Cat Allies has helpful information.
-Providing medical care is still important-please call the Animal Shelter if the cat becomes ill or injured.
+Providing medical care is still important-please call the Animal Shelter if the cat becomes seriously ill or seriously injured.

 Not Friendly, is a Nuisance